Internet

 I agree:

-- To maintain my computer following best practices (e.g., maintain strong passwords, security patches, operating system and software updates, AntiVirus software, software firewall).
+- To maintain my computer following best practices (e.g., maintain strong passwords, security patches, operating system and software updates, anti-virus software, software firewall).

 - Not to conduct or solicit business.